singhsuryanshofficial/OlympicPulse-Harnessing-Olympic-Insights/README.md

 helper.py: Contains utility functions used in the project for data analysis and visualization.

 # Libraries Used
-Streamlit: Used for building interactive web applications with Python.
+**1. Streamlit**: Used for building interactive web applications with Python.

-Plotly: Provides interactive and publication-quality plots.
+**2. Plotly**: Provides interactive and publication-quality plots.

-Seaborn: Data visualization library based on Matplotlib, offers a high-level interface for drawing attractive statistical graphics.
+**3. Seaborn**: Data visualization library based on Matplotlib, offers a high-level interface for drawing attractive statistical graphics.

-Matplotlib: Comprehensive library for creating static, animated, and interactive visualizations in Python.
+**4. Matplotlib**: Comprehensive library for creating static, animated, and interactive visualizations in Python.

+**5. Pandas**: Data manipulation and analysis library, providing data structures and functions for working with structured data.

-NumPy: Library for numerical computing in Python.
+**6. NumPy**: Library for numerical computing in Python.

 # Features
 Medal Tally: View medal tallies for different countries in various Olympic editions.